MinBZK/sdep.gov.nl/docs/DECISIONS.md

 ## Security decisions

-For additional motivation, see the text below the table.
+For selective additional motivation, see the text below the table.

 | #               | Decision                                                                   | Example |
 | :-------------- | :------------------------------------------------------------------------- | :------ |